 Strategy: Area Supervisors and DSB administrative staff will continue to attend the state conferences of blindness consumer groups, and opportunities will be offered to direct service staff as well.

-DSB continues to send all of its supervisors/administrators to NFB and ACB state and national conferences to interact with participants and they will make presentations as requested.
+- DSB staff and consumers attended both the NFB and ACB state and national conferences to interact with participants and they will make presentations as requested. - DSB staff made presentations at the state NFB and ACB conferences.